leolanese/Angular18-Search-Sort-Filter-Pagination-ClientSide-ServerSide/README.md

 Best practices to analyse the size of individual files within our JS bundle.
 Results: A precise mapping between source code and bundled code.
 Best for detailed, text-based analysis of our bundle size with precise mapping back to our source code.
 Ideal for CI/CD environments and detailed size investigations.

-- Using Detective
+- Using `Detective`

-I'm using Detective to analyse the codebase to identify patterns and dependencies that might not be immediately apparent, by revealing hidden patterns, we can highlight areas for refactoring, optimisation, or potential issues, leading to improved code quality and maintainability
+Using Detective to analyse the codebase to identify patterns and dependencies that might not be immediately apparent, by revealing hidden patterns, we can highlight areas for refactoring, optimisation, or potential issues, leading to improved code quality and maintainability

-- esbuild
+- Using `esbuild` - An extremely fast bundler for the web

-significantly faster than traditional bundlers like Webpack, leading to shorter build times and improved developer productivity
+Significantly faster than traditional bundlers like Webpack, leading to shorter build times and improved developer productivity

 ---